Epidemic Of Health Care Waste: From $1,877 Ear Piercing To ICU Overuse

 Woodward, a nurse and certified medical auditor, regularly sees patients billed for unnecessary lab tests.
 A man with diabetes may only need his glucose measured, but the doctor may order a bundle of 14 unnecessary tests, she said.
 The extra tests inflate the tab.

-If there's a billing dispute it can take months of phone calls and emails to get a case resolved, said Conley, who gained an insider's knowledge during years working for insurance companies.
+If there is a billing dispute, it can take months of phone calls and emails to get a case resolved, said Conley, who gained an insider's knowledge during years working for insurance companies.

 Patients fighting bills on their own often give up and pay the bill or let it go to collections, she said.
 "The whole system is broken," Conley said.

-Saini, president of The Lown Institute, said profit is a major driver of overuse.
+Saini, president of the Lown Institute, said profit is a major driver of overuse.

 "Providers are getting constant messages from superiors or partners to maximize revenue," Saini said.
 "In this system we have, that's not a crime.
 That's business as usual."